-Wells + Associates was asked to provide transportation planning services for a proposed mixed-use development in the Town of Cary, North Carolina.
+Wells + Associates was asked to provide traffic engineering services in North Carolina for a proposed mixed-use development in the Town of Cary.

 Our trip generation analysis was for Cary Pointe, a 10.2-acre mixed use development located west of NC 55 and south of Morrisville Parkway.
 The Application was for a Planned Development District (PDD) including two subdistricts: R-1 for an 8.2-acre residential area and C-1 for a 2-acre commercial area.